WannaBe-GameDev/Bachat-Finance-Tracker/README.md

 # Bachat-Finance-Tracker
 Finance Tracker web application project I built using HTML CSS and PHP.
-More about the project in the ppt along with it.
+More about the project in the pdf file uploaded along with it.
 You can use xampp to download and run this application by yourself.

 <h1>Steps to download and run this application</h1>
 <ol><li>